.

 astral teleportation plays such a critical role in Burroughs universe.

-including the tentacled big heads or Sarmaks, showing up for the seventh
+here, including the tentacled big heads or Sarmaks, showing up for the

-no subsequent invasion from Mars.
-Instead, Earth fights a savage
+there is no subsequent invasion from Mars.
+Instead, Earth fights

-world war off and on from 1914 to 1967 which causes quite enough trouble,
+a savage world war off and on from 1914 to 1967 which causes quite enough

 The Jupiterians are at war with Mars and kidnap Astronomer Edgar Rogotha.